Lincoln at Gettysburg: Background

-Wills' book used U.S. President Abraham Lincoln's notably short speech at Gettysburg as the basis for his examination of Lincoln's overall style of rhetoric while also making the case that Lincoln's address at Gettysburg had not been a hastily conceived speech "written on the back of an envelope" as has often been presented in historical accounts of the speech's writing, but that it was painstakingly crafted over a period of weeks.
+Wills' book used U.S. President Abraham Lincoln's notably short speech at Gettysburg as the basis for his examination of Lincoln's overall style of rhetoric, while also making the case that it had not been a hastily conceived speech "written on the back of an envelope", as has often been presented in historical accounts of the speech's writing, but that it was painstakingly crafted over a period of weeks.

 Wills compared Lincoln's speech to one delivered on the same day by Edward Everett, focusing on the influences of the Greek revival in the United States and 19th century transcendentalist thought.
 Wills also argued that Lincoln's speech drew on his interpretation of the U.S. Constitution, adding that Lincoln considered the Declaration of Independence the first founding document, and looked to its emphasis on equality (changing Locke's phrase "Life, Liberty, and Property" to "Life, Liberty, and the Pursuit of Happiness") in issuing the Emancipation Proclamation.
 According to Wills:

-"Lincoln's speech at Gettysburg worked several revolutions, beginning with one in literary style.
-Everett's talk was given at the last point in history when such a performance could be appreciated without reservation....

-The spare quality of Lincoln's prose did not come naturally but was worked at.
+Lincoln's speech at Gettysburg worked several revolutions, beginning with one in literary style....The spare quality of Lincoln's prose did not come naturally but was worked at.
 Lincoln not only read aloud, to think his way into sounds, but also wrote as a way of ordering his thought....
-He loved the study of grammar, which some think the most arid of subjects.
-Some claimed to remember his gift for spelling, a view that our manuscripts disprove.
-Spelling as he had to learn it (separate from etymology) is more arbitrary than logical.
 It was the logical side of language—the principles of order as these reflect patterns of thought or the external world—that appealed to him.